Medical School Personal Statement Writing Guide

 9. Ask a few trusted people to read your draft.

-Have at least one friend, family member, and at least one person who’s a medical professional review your draft.
-A professor in your pre-med program would be a great person to review your draft.
+Have at least one friend or family member and at least one person who’s a medical professional review your draft.

 Be willing to receive as much feedback as your trusted people are willing to give.
 Don’t get caught up in obsessing over one statement you really like if all three of your readers suggest cutting it.